Binoculars - don't leave home without them!

-We bring one pair of binoculars and trekking poles to share
+We bring one pair of binoculars to share

 Bring good shoes, wool-blend socks, and sunglasses